-Die Well Protected Characteristic Differential Impact Remedy / Mitigation Age The majority of end of life services are tailored to older people, making them inappropriate for children and young people.
-The Strategy proposes a fundamental shift in the way in which we work alongside patients and individuals to ensure more person-centred care.
-Disability People with learning disabilities face significant inequalities in life expectancy The Strategy will implement the acceleration of the Learning Disabilities Mortality Review (LeDeR) to identify common themes and learning points and provide targeted support.
-Gender Reassignment None identified Not applicable Marriage and civil partnership None identified Not applicable Pregnancy & maternity None identified Not applicable Race People at the end of life and their families require cultural sensitivity and clear communications Interpretation is provided for all healthcare appointments.
+Die Well Protected Characteristic Differential Impact Remedy / Mitigation services are tailored to older the way in which we Disability DisabilityPeople with learning disabilities face significant inequalities in life expectancyThe Strategy will implement the the Learning Disabilities Morta Gender Reassignment None identified Not applicable Marriage and civil partnership None identified Not applicable Pregnancy & None identified maternity Not applicable Race People at the end of life and their families require cultural sensitivity and clear communications Interpretation is provided for all healthcare appointments.
 Staff are trained in cultural awareness and the Strategy proposes a fundamental shift in the way in which we work alongside patients and individuals to ensure more person-centred care.
 Religion and belief Religious beliefs can be crucial at the end of life and impact on care plans and requirements.
 The Strategy proposes a fundamental shift in the way in which we work alongside patients and individuals to ensure more person-centred care.
 It also recognises that understanding and meeting the needs of our diverse communities and advancing equality mean identifying solutions that benefit diverse communities and groups.
-Sex None identified Not applicable Sexual Orientation People at the end of life and their families require cultural sensitivity Staff are trained in cultural awareness and the Strategy proposes a fundamental shift in the way in which we work alongside patients and individuals to ensure more person-centred care.
+Sex None identified Not applicable Sexual Orientation People at the end of life and their families require cultural sensitivity Staff are trained in cultural Strategy proposes a f way in which we work Staff are trained in cultural awareness and the Strategy proposes a fundamental shift in the way in which we work alongside patients and individuals to ensure more person-centred care.